-To create a your custom SVG font:
+To create a custom SVG font:

 - 1. Open the typography template with $File \rightarrow New \ from \ Template \rightarrow Typography \ Canvas.$ - 2.
-Open the Font Editor dialog from $Text \rightarrow SVG$ Font Editor. - 3.
+Open the Font Editor dialog from Text \rightarrow SVG Font Editor. - 3.
 In the column labelled Font, click on New to create a font.
-You can double-click on the generic name, in this case font 1, of the font to change it. - 4.
+You can double-click on the generic name of the font to change it. - 4.
 Open the Layers dialog from Layer \rightarrow Layers.